 Oolong teas are often referred to as ‘semi fermented’, placing them somewhere between green and black.
 To produce Oolong, green tea is allowed to partially oxidise by being spread out and allowed to dry in the shade.
-When the desired degree of oxidisation has been achieved, the leaves are pan fried, as with green tea.
+When the desired degree of oxidisation has been achieved, the leaves are pan fried.

-Yellow tea is traditionally only half or partially fermented, comparable to Oolong tea.
-During the production, the tea master must apply some instinctive feel in order to stop the oxidation process exactly in the right moment.
-Due to its stimulating effect and its many pleasant qualities, consumption of this tea remained a privilege of the Buddhist monks for a long time.
+Yellow tea is traditionally only partially fermented, much like Oolong tea.
+During the production, the tea master instinctively senses the perfect moment to stop the oxidation process.
+The consumption of this tea has remained a privilege of the Buddhist monks for a long time.